hadeelomar/hadeelomar/README.md

 }
 ```

-💻 Entering my final year of my studies, my passion lies in back-end development and distributed systems.
+💻 In my final year of my studies, my passion lies in back-end development and distributed systems.
 I'm fascinated by the architecture that powers modern applications - from designing efficient APIs and optimising database queries to building scalable server-side solutions that handle real-world traffic.
 I'm also seeking graduate roles where I can contribute to building robust, high-performance systems whilst learning from experienced engineers.

 ## 🎓 Credentials